redsun-acquisition/redsun-plugin-template/README.md

 > [!CAUTION]
 > This template is still a work in progress.
 You should not use this until author removes this notice.

+> [!NOTE]
-**NOTE: This repo is not meant to be cloned/forked directly!
-Please read "Getting Started" below**
+> This repo is not meant to be cloned/forked directly!
+Please read the [Getting started] page for usage.

 ## Getting Started